dishitd/phone-number-api/README.md

 * Integrated DB Migration using Flyway
 * Code has tests in 3 categories:
   * unit test for logic tests * component test for DB query validation
   * integration test to validate end to end API calls using RestAssured
 * Integrated with Jacoco for test coverage
 * Integrated with Swagger to view interface specification
 * Enabled actuator for health check

-### Steps to get the code running

-#### Pre-requisites

-* Checkout the code from github repository
-* Go to the terminal under /phone-number
-* Execute ./gradlew bootRun

-#### Important Gradle Tasks
+## Important Gradle Tasks

 | Gradle Tasks | Description | Pre-requisite |
 | ------------ | ----------- | ------------- |